Digital Water i-Pavilion: DWiP

 Digital Water i–Pavilion (DWiP) is a new 55,000 square foot building conceived as a ‘built landscape’ situated at the base of two new residential towers in Battery Park City’s North Neighborhood.
-The primary architectural feature is a curving, 550-foot long glass arcade wall facing West Street immediately north of the ground zero.
-The arcade wall features a patterned interpretation of a composition, ‘WATER’, commissioned from NYC composer Michael Schumacher.
-The glass wall sits opposite two swimming pools and a gymnasium inside the building and two ballfields and a soccer field outside the building.
-A new public promenade follows the curve of the arcade adjacent to the ballfields, allowing public passage north to south from Murray to Warren Streets and providing viewing and access to the fields themselves.
+The primary architectural feature is a curved 550-foot long glass wall facing West Street immediately north of the World Trade Center.
+This wall features a patterned interpretation of a composition, ‘WATER’, commissioned from a NYC composer.
+The glass wall sits opposite two swimming pools and a gymnasium inside the building and two ball fields and a soccer field outside the building.
+A new public promenade follows the curve of the glass wall adjacent to the ball fields, allowing public passage north to south from Murray to Warren Streets and providing viewing and access to the fields themselves.

-The arcade is opened in three locations as public courtyards where ‘WATER’ will be continuously played at low volume and park-goers can find shade and public facilities.
-The courtyards also accommodate entrances into the Community Center and provide stair access from the ballfields up to the Ballfield Terrace overlooking the fields.
-The 16,000 square foot Terrace, designed by SCAPE landscape architects, features a similar pattern of dots and lines, where the compositional strategy of ‘WATER’ is written into the paving pattern using polished and unpolished bluestone tiles.
+The glass wall opens in three locations as public courtyards where park visitors can find shade and public facilities.
+The three courtyards also accommodate entrances into the Community Center and stair access from the ball fields up to the Ball Field Terrace overlooking the fields.